As a faculty mentor, you have the opportunity to work directly with a student on a hands-on project and to enhance their learning at Ithaca College.

 - Design and give feedback on structured reflection to enhance Scholar learning and professional development;

-- Provide guidance to Scholar(s) as they prepare their final reports (due to the Dean's office before the start of classes in fall semester);
+- Provide guidance to Scholar(s) as they prepare their final reports (due to the Dean's office before the start of classes in fall semester).

-Additional Responsibilities of Faculty Mentors of Independent Projects
+Additional Responsibilities for Mentors of Independent Projects